danielsiwiec/event-driven-demo/README.md

 ### End-to-end tests
 `make e2e-tests` - this will spin up all the services beforehand.
 To run e2e tests against an already running environment, run `make run-e2e`.
+To observe traffic on a given topic, run `TOPIC=payments make kafka-consume`